Courses#

 Velocity-jump methods for shock finding

-Python modules to find and characterise shock waves
+py4shocks module to find and characterise shock waves

 Research applications of shock finding